 At launch the P20 Pro was able to go head-to-head with the likes of the Samsung Galaxy S9 Plus and the iPhone XS (though it's worth noting both are more powerful), making it a serious high-end contender.

-However, the remarkable work done on the camera makes this the most versatile phone photo-shooter out there, regardless of price, whether you're a happy snapper or an amateur enthusiast photographer.
+There are some quirks to the Huawei design and software to get used to, but the remarkable work done on the camera means the P20 Pro is still one of the most versatile camera phones out there, whether you're a happy snapper or an amateur enthusiast photographer.

 Huawei P20 Pro price and availability

 - Huawei P20 Pro price: £529, AU$900 (around $685)

 - Launch price: £799, AU$1,099 (around $1,050)

 - Release date: April 2018

 The Huawei P20 Pro price has jumped since its launch in April 2018, with the handset now available for a reasonable £529, AU$900 (around $685) SIM-free.